Biology is the scientific study of life. From the smallest unicellular organism to the complex interactions between living beings and our planet.

 “Back in our days,” commonly said by old folks to the young.
 But what if we look back even further?
 What if we look way ahead?
 Did we really come from monkeys?
-Things change over time and in the context of Biology, changes in living beings over a prolonged scale of time are described by the theory of evolution.
+Things change over time, and in the context of Biology, changes in living beings over a prolonged scale are described by the theory of evolution.
 Click here to go to the article.

 - Natural Selection